sagannotcarl/nnpn-static/site/content/programs/bridge-program/VORTEX/index.md

 ---
 *Tales of a Blerd Ballerina*, written and performed by Valoneecia Tolbert and produced at The VORTEX, centers the Blerd (Black nerd) experience, generates vital conversations around Black identity, and incorporates styles from the Afro-Diaspora and Jazz Aesthetic.

-To learn more about this project, click [here].
+To learn more about this project, click [here](https://nationalnewplaynetwork013.sharepoint.com/:b:/s/Programs/EXue91v_M3FJmhSmRflFDLMB5rDWwo49ut1MFtJ_DTVFxg?e=sRJ3rm).